 In determining whether previous experience is applicable to a District position, similar experience shall refer to the essential functions, licensing/training requirements, and/or daily job responsibilities of the positions being similar.

-List of Salaries

-The Board shall maintain for public scrutiny a factual list of individual salaries of its employees for the fiscal year just closed and shall furnish that list by mail to a newspaper qualified under KRS 424.120 to publish advertisements for the District.

 PERSONNEL CN03.221

 (Continued)

 Salaries

 Payroll Distribution

 All District employees shall participate in direct deposit of payroll.
 The District shall furnish the employee with either a paper or electronic statement.
 If statements are provided electronically, employees shall be provided access to a computer and printer for review and printing of their statement.
 Direct deposits will be issued according to a schedule approved annually by the Board.